gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

     # the result for this position is the max of the current score
     # and each of the maxes from the three possibilities:
-    # 1. advance both characters (adding to score if a match)
+    # 1. advance both characters (adding the current score which will be 1 if they matched and 0 if they did not)
-    # 2. advance only the first character
+    # 2. advance only the first string of characters (str1)
-    # 3. advance only the second character
+    # 3. advance only the second string of characters (str2)
     result = max(
         current_score + lcs(rest1, rest2),
         lcs(rest1, str2),